 Examples of award.
-A1 -PRIDE Playing an active part in every lesson and school life - participation 1 Good contribution to class discussion/answer questions - Participation/Excellence Show dedication to improve by learning beyond the classroom - participation.
+A1 - PRIDE 1 Playing an active part in every lesson and school life - participation Good contribution to class discussion/answer questions - Participation/Excellence Show dedication to improve by learning beyond the classroom - participation.
 Showing respect to others and the environment e.g., holding doors open, picking up litter without being asked, challenging - Respect.
 100% attendance, 100% punctuality per week awarded by tutors - Integrity.
 Being kind to others, helping with someone is in need - integrity.
 Respecting and understanding a person background, showing awareness of the thoughts and feelings of others. - diversity.
-Outstanding retrieval quiz/mini assessment results - excellence Outstanding classwork (progress/attainment) - Excellence Outstanding independent work (homework) - Excellence Leading a team during group work - Any area of PRIDE Takin part in an interhouse competition/school performances - Any area of PRIDE A2 - Star of week for a subject/tutor group link to the values for any of the area's identified above over PRIDE 2 time.
+Outstanding retrieval quiz/mini assessment results - excellence Outstanding classwork (progress/attainment) - Excellence Outstanding independent work (homework) - Excellence Leading a team during group work - Any area of PRIDE Takin part in an interhouse competition/school performances - Any area of PRIDE A2 - PRIDE 2 Star of week for a subject/tutor group link to the values for any of the area's identified above over time.
 Consistently showing PRIDE values - on time, exemplary behaviour, correct uniform and equipment - award by tutors at the end of a half term.
 Significant improvement in behaviour, attendance, or punctuality over the half term.
-Representing the school in external competitions/projects Winning an interhouse competition or other school competitions/performances A3 - Star of the week from the Head of Year PRIDE 3 Star of the half term from tutor/CL Winning an external competition Receiving a PRIDE award.
+Representing the school in external competitions/projects Winning an interhouse competition or other school competitions/performances A3 - PRIDE 3 Star of the week from the Head of Year Star of the half term from tutor/CL Winning an external competition Receiving a PRIDE award.
 Work that has been recognised in the school bulletin.
-A4 -PRIDE Subject award at the and of half term for excellent progress or attainment A4 -PRIDE 4 Subject award at the end of half term for excellent progress or attainment.
+A4 - PRIDE 4 Subject award at the end of half term for excellent progress or attainment.
 Year Leaders award at the end of half term for showing PRIDE values.
-4 Subject award
+Subject award